-- Brake function - Ochanges in quantity and quality of engine oil, and transaxle fluid etc. - Lubricant condition for the bearings and suspension joints (where possible) and the function of all joints, bearings, etc.
+- Brake function - Changes in quantity and quality of oil and fluid used for the engine, transaxle, transfer (AWD vehicles), differential, etc. - Lubricant condition for the propeller shaft (AWD vehicles), bearings and suspension joints (where possible) and the function of all joints, bearings, etc.

-Engine (ignition) switch (vehicles with smart key system)
+Engine (ignition) switch